sermanet/rewards/README.md

 ```

 # Acknowledgments
-We thank Vincent Vanhoucke for helpful discussions and feedback and Mrinal Kalakrishnan and Ali Yahya for indispensable guidance throughout this project.
+We thank Vincent Vanhoucke for helpful discussions and feedback, Mrinal Kalakrishnan and Ali Yahya for indispensable guidance throughout this project and Yevgen Chebotar for his PI^2 implementation.
+We also thank the anonymous reviewers for their feedback and constructive comments.